Neurokinin A: Nervous system

 The overstimulation of the hypothalamic–pituitary–adrenal axis system and elevated secretion of corticotropin-releasing hormone from the hypothalamus, have been studied in many clinical manifestations of pathological depression.
-Studies have shown that stress-induced activation of the noradrenergic prefrontal lobe system may be under the control of both endogenously released corticotrophin-releasing hormone and SP and neurokinin A. This study directly links the secretion of neurokinin A and SP to certain forms of depression characterized by the corticoid receptor hypothesis of depression.
+Studies have shown that stress-induced activation of the noradrenergic prefrontal lobe system may be under the control of both endogenously released corticotropin-releasing hormone and SP and neurokinin A. This study directly links the secretion of neurokinin A and SP to certain forms of depression characterized by the corticoid receptor hypothesis of depression.

 Inflammatory responses within the central nervous system (CNS) are often the result of traumatic injury or exposure to infectious agents.
 Inflammation provides a protective immune response to such stresses may also result in progressive damage to the CNS.
 There is significant evidence to indicate that tachykinins are a major component of the neural inflammatory response at peripheral tissues as well as the CNS.
 The ability to regulate tachykinin secretion represents an important mechanism for designing potentially useful drugs to treat inflammation.
 Neurokinin A has been associated with the chemokines interleukin-1 and interleukin-6, both of which are heavily involved in the inflammatory process during infections.